palexandremello/goes-py/README.md

 # goes-py 0.2.1v

- It's a free Python package to acess and get the dataset from GOES satellite next generation on Amazon Web Service(AWS)
+ It's a Python package to acess and get the dataset from GOES satellite next generation on Amazon Web Service(AWS)

- For more details, look online documentation (soon)

 ## HOWTO-Install

  ### 1. Source code: